aminbiography/advanced-english-grammar-and-punctuation-uci/README.md

 ---

-## Design Approach
+## **Design Approach**

-* Visual-first learning through a **Graphic Organizer model**
+* Visual-first learning through a *Graphic Organizer model*
-* Modular expansion of each grammar component
+* Modular expansion of grammar components
 * Centralized data handling via `data.js`
-* Consistent UI through shared styling
+* Consistent interface through shared styling

 ---

-## Purpose
+## **Purpose**

 This repository is designed to:

-* Support and extend the **Graphic Organizer Chart/Web**
+* Support and extend the *Graphic Organizer Chart/Web*
 * Provide structured explanations of grammar concepts
 * Enable scalable expansion (rules, examples, exercises)
 * Demonstrate organized knowledge representation using front-end technologies

 ---

-## Disclaimer
+## **Disclaimer**

-This repository functions as a **supporting implementation of an official Graphic Organizer Chart/Web** based on academic coursework.
-It is intended for educational use and does not independently confer certification or institutional endorsement.
+This repository is provided as a supporting graphical reference aligned with an official *Graphic Organizer Chart/Web* derived from academic coursework.
+It is an independently developed implementation intended to illustrate and extend the underlying concepts and does not represent an official institutional deliverable or endorsement.

 ---